 Review of 2018-2019 and Strategic Planning Meeting for 2019 – 2020 held on Tuesday 8th October 2019 with Mrs Marshall (PE Co-ordinator) and Mr Park (Headteacher).

 PE and Sport Premium is a Government funded initiative that provided substantial primary school sport funding.
 This funding was jointly provided by the Departments for Education, Health and Culture, Media and Sport, and saw money going directly to primary schools to spend on improving the quality of, and participation in, sport and PE for all their children.

-The government have continued its funding for Primary PE and School Sport into 2017-2018; meaning primary schools will be able to put in place longer term plans to improve provision.
+The government has continued its funding for Primary PE and School Sport into 2019-2020; meaning primary schools will be able to put in place longer term plans to improve provision.

 ALL pupils leaving primary school should be physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

 The premium must be used to fund additional and sustainable improvements to the provision of PE and sport to encourage the development of healthy, active lifestyles.